-The CDC has identified a multi-state outbreak of Shiga toxin-producing Escherichia coli O157:H7 (STEC O157) infections, with 53 cases from 16 states.
-Based on new epidemiologic evidence, CDC is expanding its warning to consumers to cover all types of romaine lettuce from the Yuma, Arizona growing region.
-The investigation is ongoing, and CDC will provide updates when more information is available.
+The CDC identified a multi-state outbreak of Shiga toxin-producing Escherichia coli O157:H7 (STEC O157) infections, with a total of 210 cases from 36 states.
+Based on epidemiologic, laboratory, and traceback evidence, romaine lettuce from the Yuma growing region was the likely source of this outbreak.

 DPHHS HAN advisory: Multi-state outbreak of STEC O157, including Montana

 DPHHS Press Release

 Montana had nine confirmed cases of STEC O157 as part of this national outbreak.
 The nine confirmed cases were in Flathead (3), Missoula (3), Lincoln (1), Yellowstone (1) and Ravalli (1) counties.
 The nine Montana cases have an age distribution between 31 and 85, with illness onset dates between 3/28 and 4/16.